Truancy: Denmark

 In Denmark, some welfare benefits may be confiscated for a period if the child does not attend school.
 However, not all cities use this approach to keep the children in school.
 Most cities watch for families who have not returned their children to school after the summer vacation because some groups exiled their children to their ethnic home countries for behavior modification.
-In the city of Aarhus, 155 children had not turned up one week after school started.
-In April 2009, research among 4,000 students showed that more than one in three students had been absent during the last 14 days.
+In the city of Aarhus, 155 children had not attended one week after school started.
+In April 2009, research among 4,000 students showed that more than one in three had been absent during the past 14 days.

 Finland

-In Finland truant pupils usually get detention in comprehensive schools.
-The police are not involved in truancy control but schoolteachers monitor the school area and sometimes nearby areas during recess to avoid unauthorized absences.
-If the pupil is absent for a long period of time the parents may be fined.
-The aim of fining is to try to force parents to put their children into school.
-The child will not be escorted to school, but can be taken away from parents if continued.
+In Finland, truant pupils are usually punished with detention in comprehensive schools.
+The police are not involved in truancy control, but teachers monitor the school and its surrounding area to avoid unauthorized absences.
+If a pupil is absent for a long period of time, the parents may be fined.
+The child will not be escorted to school, but the government may remove the child from the household if truancy continues.

 Germany

-In Germany, the parents of a child absent from school without a legitimate excuse are notified by the school.
+In Germany, truancy is prohibited until the age of 18, and parents can be fined up to 1,250 euros or jailed if their child misses too much school.
+The students themselves can also be imprisoned for truancy from age 14 to 18, because the criminal responsibility age is 14 in Germany.
+The students older than 18 cannot be held criminally liable for truancy.
+The parents of a child absent from school without a legitimate excuse are notified by the school.
 If the parents refuse to send their child to school or are unable to control their child, local child services or social services officers may request the police to escort the child to school, and in extreme cases may petition a court to partially or completely remove child custody from the parents.
-Parents may also be fined in cases of refusal.